freeCodeCamp/freeCodeCamp/docs/how-to-work-on-localized-client-webapp.md

 > [!NOTE]
 > The underscore (`_`) is a reserved character for keys in the client-side files.
 See [the documentation](https://www.i18next.com/translation-function/plurals) for how they are used.

+## Proposing a Pull Request (PR)

+After you've committed your changes, check here for [how to open a Pull Request](how-to-open-a-pull-request.md).

 ## Helpful Documentation